SamDawkins Consultant Cardiologist

 Can Dr Dawkins offer a second opinion?

-Yes.
-Dr Dawkins is frequently asked for second opinions, particularly in complex cases.
 It helps if you can provide as much of your clinical documentation as possible before the visit (clinic letters, test results, scan reports).
 If you have had echocardiograms or other scans elsewhere, please let us know which hospitals carried them out so we can request the images for review.

 The most common reasons for a second opinion include: